 However, if you wanted to do the same thing in an SQL database, you would need to reformat and restructure the database to allow for the new fields.
 This requires locking down the tables until the data fields are updated, which can lead to a potentially lengthy period of downtime.

 On a broader scale, NoSQL databases are better for data that has relatively little structure, but will also have new types of data added on a regular basis.
 This allows you to freely upload new data types without having to know what ‘type’ the data will be when you first set up the database.
-This ultimately saves you time up front when when you set up the database.
+This ultimately saves you time up front when you set up the database.

 What is PostgreSQL?